Skip to content

 Staying inactive when you have a herniated disc often leads to stiffness in your back and surrounding muscles, which only makes the pain worse.
 Gentle walking helps keep your joints and muscles mobile, improving your flexibility and reducing that feeling of being "locked up."
 Beyond the physical benefits, walking is also a powerful tool for your mental well-being.
 Dealing with chronic pain can be emotionally draining.
 A simple walk can trigger the release of endorphins, your body’s natural painkillers and mood elevators.
 This can provide a much-needed mental break, helping you feel more in control and positive about your recovery journey.

-How to Start Walking Safely with a Herniated Disc
+How to Start Walking Safely with a Bulging Disc

 Getting back on your feet with a herniated disc can feel like a big step, but it’s one of the best things you can do for your recovery.
 The key is to approach it thoughtfully.
 Jumping in too quickly or with the wrong form can set you back, so it’s all about creating a safe and sustainable walking routine.
 Think of it as reintroducing your body to movement in a way that supports healing, not hinders it.
 By focusing on a few core principles, you can turn a simple walk into a powerful tool for strengthening your back, reducing pain, and reclaiming your mobility.
 Let’s walk through how to get started the right way.